-To derive the traffic speed in a specific TS cell using sampled data, traffic state estimation is usually needed.
-For example, given the loop detector data at two spatial locations, the intermediate traffic states can be estimated based on traffic characteristics \citep{Treiber2002,Treiber2011a}, the Kalman filter \citep{Wang2005,Wang2007,Wang2008a}, Newell's three-detector approach \citep{Laval2012,Deng2013}, etc. Given floating car data, traffic states can be approximated by mapping the data to carefully selected spatial cells that overlap a freeway \citep{He2017,He2017a}.
-However, the loop detector density cannot be as high as we expected due to financial limitations \citep{Seo2017}.
+From sampled data traffic state estimation (TSE) is usually employed to derive missing speed information.
+For example, given the loop detector data at two spatial locations, the intermediate traffic states can be estimated based on traffic characteristics \cite{Treiber2002,Treiber2011a}, the Kalman filter \cite{Wang2005,Wang2007}, the Newell's three-detector approach \cite{Laval2012,Deng2013}, etc. Given floating car data, traffic states can be approximated by mapping the data to carefully selected spatial cells that overlap a freeway \cite{He2017,He2017a}.
+However, the loop detector density cannot be as high as we expected due to financial limitations \cite{Seo2017}.
 For example, the detector spacing is usually between several hundred meters and several kilometers.
-The interval that aggregates the uploaded loop detector data cannot be too short, limited by transmission bandwidth and storage space; it is common to set the time interval of uploading detector data to 1 min to 10 min.
-For similar reasons, the sampling rate and penetration rate of floating car data are usually low in practice, and it is quite typical for a floating car to upload its driving status data every 1 minute or an even longer duration.
-The sparse nature of time-space sampled data make it difficult to construct a high-resolution TS diagram even with the aid of advanced traffic state estimation methods.
+The interval that aggregates the uploaded loop detector data cannot be too short owing to the limitation of transmission bandwidth and storage space; it is common to set the time interval of uploading detector data from 1 min to 10 min.
+For similar reasons, the sampling and penetration rates of floating car data are usually low in practice.
+It is quite typical for a floating car to upload its driving status data every 1 minute or even longer.
+The sparse nature of TS sampled data makes it difficult to construct a high-resolution TS diagram even with the aid of advanced TSE methods.